zziger/altv-dev-tools/README.md

 - Shows model boundaries
 - If the entity is alt:V Entity, shows its type and id

+### Fly

+Features:
+- Third person fly available
+- Holding Shift while entering fly will enable freecam
+- Leaving fly will teleport you to the ground (unless you're holding space)
+- You can change speed by scrolling mouse wheel
+- Q - Fly Down, E - Fly Up

 ## Keybinds

 ### Global